 This DIY deck railing project has totally transformed our deck and YES, we have a great view of the lake.

 Before we installed our new wire railing, we updated our deck (flipped the decking boards).
-This only costs $35.48.
+It costs less than $60.
 Click HERE to see check it out; you will be amazed by the result!

 So back to our deck railing project . . .